 - 1.1 The purpose of this procedure is to ensure that all students who may be subject to disciplinary procedures are dealt with in a fair and equitable manner.
 The procedure aims to outline: - The standards of conduct expected from all students - The role of all staff in managing behaviour - Behaviour which is unacceptable or inappropriate - Disciplinary action and appeals procedures - 1.2 It is appropriate to set standards and expectations of behaviour and to operate rules which promote order and fairness to support the development of students' abilities and skills.
 Such rules should be readily understood by both the students and staff. - 1.3 Blackburn College expect students to behave considerately at all times, respect the rights of other students, staff and members of the public on and off campus. - 1.4 This procedure provides a clear framework in which staff will operate when dealing with issues of student behaviour.
 It aims to ensure that the College deals fairly and promptly.
-'The Pledge' provides details of the College's expectations of students including the '3 Rs' approach. - 1.5 Any student who departs from the required standards of behaviour render themselves liable to disciplinary action, suspension or expulsion in serious cases.
+'The Pledge' provides details of the College's expectations of students including the '3 Rs' approach.
+To promote a culture of positive behaviours, Blackburn College staff and students are expected to demonstrate the 'three 'Rs':